Exploring Asia since 2003

 Hong Kong – food is a subject which is dear to the hearts of most Hongkongese and no matter what your tastes you’ll be able to find what you want here.
 Anyone who lives in Hong Kong will soon become acquainted with OpenRice which provides restaurant reviews in both English and Chinese.
 Cheap or expensive, the options are plentiful and most supermarkets carry a wide selection of international imports.

 Shenzhen – finding good Asian food in Shenzhen is easy, whether it’s Chinese, Korean, Japanese, Vietnamese or Thai, but western food can be a bit of a mixed bad.
-There are plenty of western-style restaurants but quality and variety is generally lacking with higher prices than their Hong Kong counterparts.
+There are plenty of western-style restaurants but quality and variety are generally lacking with higher prices than their Hong Kong counterparts.
 Shenzhen has many international supermarket chains including Carrefour and Walmart as well as high-end Jusco and Ole which stock just about everything you could want.

 Transport

 Hong Kong – getting around is a breeze in Hong Kong owing to the excellent public transport system that includes the MTR subway, trams and a good bus network which runs to just about everywhere you could want to visit – fast, reliable, and inexpensive.
 Walking within some areas can be a little confusing owing to the maze of underground tunnels and overground walkways.
-Taxi’s are also an option but far more expensive than their Shenzhen counterparts.
+Taxis are also an option but far more expensive than their Shenzhen counterparts.

-Shenzhen - while the metro system in Shenzhen is still expanding, the central areas of the city are already well covered and easily accessible.
-The bus network is extensive but can be rather impenetrable for non-Chinese speakers and often severely overcrowded.
+Shenzhen – while the metro system in Shenzhen is still expanding, the central areas of the city are already well covered and easily accessible.
+The bus network is extensive but can be rather impenetrable for non-Chinese speakers and is often severely overcrowded.
 Taxis are the most expensive in mainland China but still cheaper than Hong Kong although be prepared for frequent traffic jams.
-Owning a car here is only for a brave and minor accidents are frequent.
+Owning a car here is only for the brave and minor accidents are frequent.

 Recreation